Aisling's articles on HubPages have almost 5 million views. She is grateful for every single reader. Yep, that means YOU!

 Dreaming of lions can mean that we are either in possession of such strength, desire it, or are feeling as though we are the prey.

 4. Lions as Symbols of Aggression

-When our dream lions are prowling about, aimlessly growling, or attacking anything that moves, we might do well to have a deep, honest look at our feelings and see if what we're feeling is actually anger or if it is something else, something more difficult to deal with.
+In dreams, lions can symbolize feelings of aggression—both our own as well as that of others.
+When our dream lions are prowling about, aimlessly growling, or attacking anything that moves, we should have a deep, honest look at our feelings and see if what we're feeling is actually anger or if it is something else, something more difficult to deal with.